sujal.dev

 What does Wayland do?

 I was confused about what role Wayland plays in the graphics stack.
-As an end user, all I ever had to do was use a graphics toolkit and a window would appear.
+As an end user, all I've ever had to do is use a graphics toolkit and a window appears.
 But what I hadn't considered was other windows.
-Something must be compositing all the things visible on the screen (the panels, multiple windows, the desktop wallpaper, etc.) into a single image that you can display on a monitor.
+Something must be compositing all the things visible on the screen (the panels, multiple windows, the desktop wallpaper, the cursor, etc.) into a single image that you can display on a monitor.
 This is the key role a Wayland compositor fulfills on the desktop among other important things (like handling input).

 Wayland Architecture